T. I. Webb Jr.: Interest in golf

 In 1909 Webb's golf handicap was six.
 That year, he broke the Nashville Golf and Country Club course record on the back nine holes (35) but his record was broken three days later.
 In 1909, his former classmate Grantland Rice covered the Southern Amateur Golf Tournament at Webb's club, which, according to historian Robin Hardin, sparked the beginning of Rice's interest in golf.
 Webb was club champion in 1913 and 1917.
 He won the first Tennessee amateur golf tournament on October 25, 1913.
 The club later moved its clubhouse about 4 mi west to Belle Meade to a new clubhouse and changed the name to Belle Meade Country Club.
-The design of Webb's state championship medal was later used to create the Belle Meade letterhead and was used on blue blazers sold in the golf shop.
+The design of Webb's state championship trophy was later used to create the Belle Meade letterhead and was used on blue blazers sold in the golf shop.
 Webb built a home at 4425 Warner Place within walking distance of the clubhouse in 1915, designed by Edward Dougherty an architect who also designed the Belle Meade Country Club and Nashville's War Memorial Auditorium.

 At age 90, Webb was honored in 1970 with a birthday luncheon at Belle Meade attended by prominent citizens including sportswriter Waxo Green.
 In 1972, Webb endowed the "T.I.
 Webb Trophy" to the annual Junior Golf Champion.
 He also deeded his home on Warner Place to the club three years before he died, in exchange for the club letting him live there until his death.
 Historian Ridley Wills II called Webb's donation a "financial milestone" for Belle Meade Club.
 Webb died on August 14, 1975, at St. Thomas Hospital in Nashville with no immediate survivors.
 At the 1976 annual meeting, sportswriter Fred Russell gave a testimonial speech honoring Webb as part of dedication of a room for Webb and his portrait at the clubhouse.

 Biography

 T.I.
-Webb Jr. was born May 3, 1880 in Brownsville, Tennessee, and his family moved to Nashville in 1883.
+Webb Jr. was born May 3, 1880, in Brownsville, Tennessee, and his family moved to Nashville in 1883.
 He attended University School of Nashville and Vanderbilt University.
 He played fullback on the Vanderbilt football team.
 His mother died when he was seventeen years old.
 He received his law degree in 1902.
 He married Alice R. Smith in New York City on October 8, 1914.

 His father, T.I.
 Webb (1838–1911), was born in Wilson County near Lebanon, Tennessee.
 He was a physician who served in the Confederate Army as assistant surgeon.
 After the war he moved to Brownsville, Tennessee, and practiced medicine and owned a retail pharmacy there.
 He moved to Nashville in 1883 and established a wholesale drug business as one of the founders of Spurlock & Page Company.
 The junior Webb's mother was Elizabeth Williams from Haywood County, Tennessee.
 She attended Marshall Institute in Mississippi before moving to Brownsville.
 She died in 1896 leaving four children.
 They were: Martha Walton Webb (Mrs. John E. Ritchey); Mary E. Webb, unmarried; Thomas I. Webb Jr, and David Webb.